magnushelliesen/magnushelliesen/README.md

 > [!NOTE]
-> Everything published in repos on my private GitHub account is developed _**in my own time**_.
+> Everything committed to repos on my private GitHub account is developed _**in my own time**_.
 Everything I do at work is commited to repos belonging to that organization's account—some of which are public, but most of which are private.

 ### 🚀 Projects:
 - [Streamlit app](https://github.com/magnushelliesen/handwritten-digit-recognizer-app) that uses a pre-trained, home written neural network to recognize handwritten digits on the fly